Dental Crowns in EU Price Comparison

 Gold crowns are actually a mix of copper and other metals, such as chromium or nickel.
 The main advantage of gold crowns is how strong and durable they are.

-Gold crowns are usually a good choice for back teeth restoration, where it won’t be as visible because of their poor aesthetics.
+Gold crowns are usually a good choice for back teeth restoration, where they won’t be as visible because of their poor aesthetics.

 ADVANTAGES of Gold Crowns: